florian-kalisch/auto-mindmapping/README.md

 #### Prerequisites

-Ensure you have met the following requirements:
+Ensure you have access to OpenAI's API with models like gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-4, gpt-4-turbo.

-- You have access to OpenAI's GPT-3.5-turbo, gpt-3.5-turbo-16k or GPT-4 models.
+It should be obvious, but: Using the API will result in request-based costs (it is not part of the ChatGPT / Subscription).

 #### Quickstart